Chart Color Schemes

 South Yarra was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-South Yarra has a high level of cultural diversity, with 26.3% of its population speaking a language other than English at home and 40.3% born overseas.
-Christianity is the main religion in South Yarra, comprising 33.4% of people.
-Judaism is overrepresented in South Yarra at 2.2%, compared to none across Greater Melbourne.
+South Yarra has high cultural diversity, with 26.3% speaking a language other than English at home and 40.3% born overseas.
+Christianity is the main religion, comprising 33.4%.
+Judaism is overrepresented at 2.2%, compared to 1.0% in Greater Melbourne.

 Frequently Asked Questions - Diversity